E-mail: firstname.lastname@example.org The offer is free and we have a duty of confidentiality.

 A tough experience

 Preforming CPR can be a tough experience, especially for lay rescuers with no medical background.
 Such an incidence can lead to persistent adverse effects.
 Many struggle with guilt for providing insufficient CPR.
 In addition, many worry about the patient's outcome.
-First aid providers have no possibility of obtaining such information, except for those who are next of kin.
+First aid providers have no possibility of obtaining such information, except for those who are Next of Kin.
 First aid providers can experience flashbacks, sleeping disorders, weight loss, anxiety, concentration difficulties, reduced work capacity etc. These results were presented in a study conducted by Mathiesen and Bjørshol et al. at Stavanger University Hospital.
-Until now/ So far, there has been nowhere for first aid providers to turn for help to process their traumatic experience.
+Until now, there has been nowhere for first aid providers to turn for help to process their traumatic experience.

 Training in first aid is not sufficient to prepare people for the psychological strain they will undertake both during and after taking part in a first aid situation.
 Medical personnel often conduct a debrief after severe incidents.
-However, first aid providers are seldom included, though it may have been their efforts which had the greatest impact on the patient's outcome The purpose of this follow-up program is to help the first aid providers to process a difficult experience.
-Simultaneously, we wish to help them attain a sense of achievement despite the personal strain following the first aid incidence.
+However, first aid providers are seldom included, though it may have been their efforts which had the greatest impact on the patient's outcome The purpose of this follow-up program is to help the first aid providers to process a difficult experience and to review the incident together with professionals.
+Simultaneously, we wish to help them attain a sense of achievement despite the personal strain following the experience.

 This program will consist of the following components: